 Why do we study this?

 The main models of study in our lab are the human embryonic stem cells (hESCs) and induced Pluripotent Stem Cells (iPSCs) from patients carrying CHD.
-We aim to recapitulate the very early stages of cardiac development by applying both directed differentiation strategies together with 3D differentiation approaches.
+We aim to recapitulate the early stages of cardiac development by applying both directed differentiation strategies together with 3D differentiation approaches.
 We apply a wide-range of techniques to obtain a comprehensive panel of the transcriptome and the epigenome of the cells during the acquisition of specific cardiac cell fates.
 We are also introducing mouse models in the lab to investigate the process of cardiac lineage acquisition and heart regeneration in vivo.